hrushikeshj/lkm-reducer/README.md

 ```
 4. **Create device file**

-Get the device number either through kernal log(`sudo dmesg`) or `/proc/devices`.
-The char device need not only be in `/dev`, but by convention it is placed there.
+Get the device number through kernel log(`sudo dmesg`) or `/proc/devices`.
+The char device need not only be in `/dev`, but by convention, it is placed there.
 ```bash
 dev_no=$(cat /proc/devices | grep reducer | awk '{print $1;}')
 # dev_no eg, 238
 sudo mknod /dev/reducer c $dev_no 0
 ```
 >#### Note:
->Step 3 and 4, i.e to load the module and create the device file can be easily done using the
+> Steps 3 and 4, i.e, to load the module and create the device file can be easily done using the
 >`install_lmk.sh` script.
 >```bash
 >chmod +x install_lmk.sh